YehuditGrinwald/Gallery/README.md

 # Gallery
-Images galery using react, tailwindcss and airtable
+Images galery using react, tailwindcss and airtable.
+cloen and run `npm run start`
+Enjoy =)